WebarchivCZ/WAHarvester/README.txt

 WA Harvester is tool for managing crawl jobs with Heritrix.

-It is just in beggining of the development.
+It is just in beginning of the development.

 LICENCE
 Copyright (c) 2011, WebArchiv.cz (http://webarchiv.cz)